IMG_7612.jpg

 One of my greatest blessings is that I have been able to engage in meaningful work throughout my entire life.

-I love libraries.
+Libraries played an important role in my life.
 My first bookmobile check-outs - AC/DC's Dirty Deeds Done Dirt Cheap and Billy Joel's 52nd Street - ignited a love of music and a greater love for libraries.
 I have served as President of the Pacific Northwest Library Association and the Library Association of Alberta, and I taught leadership and management in MacEwan University’s Information Technology Diploma Program and in the University of Alberta’s Graduate School of Library and Information Science.
+Academic Integrity and the Role of the Academic Library: Institutional Examples and Promising Practices (2024) also represents a confluence of my interests - teaching, edtech, academic integrity, and libraries.

-I love community, and I have dedicated my time as a Board member of the Community Foundation of Southeast Alberta and currently serve on the Advisory Board for Education and Outreach of the Organization for the Prohibition of Chemical Weapons.
+Wherever I have lived, I wanted my work to help build stronger communities, most recently dedicating time as a Board member of the Community Foundation of Southeast Alberta and serving on the Advisory Board for Education and Outreach of the Organization for the Prohibition of Chemical Weapons.

 A list of my invited lectures and conference presentations appears below.
 It gives a sense of some of the things I like to read, think and talk about.